Matthew-petroff/diablo-mapgen/README.md

 - `--ascii`: Print ASCII version of levels.
 - `--export`: Export levels as .dun files.
-- `> <filename>.<ext>`: Save the results to a file.

-### Seed Filtering Strategy
+## Seed Filtering Strategy

-To efficiently analyze seeds start by using the `warp`, or `puzzler` options to quickly filter out seeds based on their criteria.
+To efficiently analyze seeds start by using the `warp`, or `item` options to quickly filter out seeds based on their criteria.
 Save the filtered results using the `>` operator to a file for use with the next analyzer.
 For example:

 ```
 ./diablo-mapgen --scanner warp --start 315532800 --count 1864050846 > filtered_seeds.txt